Viibrant/slides/slides.md

   - Deeper layers combine these patterns into more **complex structures** like shapes or object parts.

 - **How does this all come together?**:
-  - These features are not isolated but are organised in a **latent space**, where related features are grouped together.
+  - Features are not isolated but are organised in a **latent space**, with related features are grouped together.
   - This latent space is what allows models to make nuanced distinctions (e.g., distinguishing between different breeds of dogs).
-(Diagram of a progression of features being combined to recognise a face)

 </v-clicks>

-MAYBE SIMPLIFY POINT ON LATENT SPACE?
-- Data is projected into a latent space and it learns how to represent that data as some meaningful features SPECIFICALLY COMPARE LATENT SPACE VS REPRESENTATION?
-SAME THING??

 <!--